slf-dot-ch/snowmicropyn/docs/index.rst

 package possible in reasonable time:

 - The beloved language of Python_.
-- The beautiful Qt_ toolkit and the python binding PyQt_.
+- The beautiful Qt_ toolkit and the Python binding PyQt_.
-- The awesome python packages matplotlib_, numpy_, scipy_, pandas_ and pytz_.
+- The awesome Python packages matplotlib_, numpy_, scipy_, pandas_ and pytz_.

 .. _SLF: https://www.slf.ch/